-As Audrey Hepburn said in her hit-movie Sabrina, “Paris is always a good idea.”
-And living your life like a Parisenne?
+As Audrey Hepburn said in her hit movie Sabrina, “Paris is always a good idea.”
+And living your life like a Parisienne?
 Even better.
-At MyDomaine, we’ve never shied away from our admiration of cool French girls; they seem to master everything from their outfits, to dating, to entertaining.
+At MyDomaine, we’ve never shied away from our admiration of cool French girls; they seem to master everything from fashion to dating to entertaining.

 We believe you should put your best, French-inspired foot forward in every facet of your life—and your home is no exception.
 Simply put, your home is your happy place, so there’s no better place to embrace the effortlessly cool French spirit.

 To help master chic French decorating, we turned to interior designer Laurence Carr for her best tips on bringing a certain “je ne sais quoi” to your home.

 Laurence Carr is a French interior designer living in New York City, where she is CEO and Creative Director of her award-winning firm, Laurence Carr, Inc.

 Read on for Carr's pointers on achieving that effortless French look along with some of our favorite French-inspired living spaces.

 As arguably the most trafficked room in your entire space, the living room is the best place to show off your eye for French design.
 According to Carr, a Parisian living room starts with a great sofa.